substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/dispatchables-and-events.md

 Before we dive right in, it's important to understand the design decisions we'll make around coding the minting and ownership management capabilities of our Kitty pallet.

 As developers, we want to make sure the code we write is efficient and elegant.
-Often, optimizing for one optimizes for the other.
+Oftentimes, optimizing for one optimizes for the other.
 The way we're going to set up our pallet up to achieve elegance and efficiency will be to break-up the "heavy lifting" dispatchable functions or extrinsics into private helper functions.
 This improves code readability and reusability too.
 We'll be using this design approach in the next section but for our immediate purposes, this entails using the public `create_kitty` dispatchable to:
 - check the origin is signed